tonybaloney/tonybaloney.github.io/blog/extending-python-with-assembly.md

 - The CPU architecture this binary was assembled for.
 In the future, when Apple release an ARM MacBook, this executable won't work as it will inspect this header and see a mismatch in the CPU architecture (before trying to load the instructions)
 - The length, positions and offsets of the data, text and bss sections
 - Any runtime flags, such as Position-Independent-Executable (PIE) (covered later)

+Another feature of the ELF, mach-O and PE formats is the ability to build shared libraries (.so files in Linux, .dylib or .so in macOS, and .dll files in Windows)

 ### Complex data structures in assembly